jpkrez/cwl-stats/README.md

 # CWL Stats (2016–2019)

+All data recovered by Activision's backend while I was working for MLG during the 2016-2019

 Player-level match statistics from the **Call of Duty World League (CWL)** across four competitive seasons.
 Each row represents one player's performance in a single map/match.

 The 2018 WWII season also includes **full structured JSON data** — one file per map played — with rich detail including hill rotations, round-by-round scores, team sides, and per-player breakdowns not available in the CSV format.